Splish-Splash/Splish-Splash/README.md

-### Hello recruiter😸 or just random stranger🚶, my name is Oleksii Seniushkovych and this is my github profile
+### Hello random stranger🚶, my name is Oleksii Seniushkovych and this is my github profile

 ## I am:
 - Python🐍 programmer👨‍💻
-- Currently studying Data Science📊, especially Machine Learning📉
+- Currently working and mindcraft.ai as a Data Scientist📊 and Machine Learning Engineer📉
-- My 2️⃣0️⃣2️⃣3️⃣ goals is to find a job, learn new Machine Learning models, write my own, especially in NLP and CV fields, and develop other skills related to Data Science
+- Have experience with AWS, Azure, Python Web Development
-- SQL🔃
+- SQL🔃, MS SQL Server, MongoDB, DynamoDB
 - Also know C➕➕, JavaScript, Scala

 ## Links: